adon-cloudcannon/landing-page-test/src/collections/posts/2021-09-14-looking-for-a-forestry-alternative.md

 ### More intuitive visual editing

 Visual editing is at the core of CloudCannon.
 We're working on making more functionality available in the visual editor to provide an even more intuitive editing experience.
 Our ultimate goal is twofold: first, to give the developer the complete flexibility to model content however they'd like — using front matter, collections, markdown, or HTML.
-For non-technical editors, our aim is to abstract how a site's content is stored and managed, allowing them to create and maintain complex content structures in a SSG *without* needing to know everything about how it all works.&nbsp;
+For non-technical editors, our aim is to abstract how a site's content is stored and managed, allowing them to create and maintain complex content structures in a SSG *without* needing to know everything about how it all works.

 ### Managing components